CHTC/chtc-website-source/_uw-research-computing/hpc-spack.md

 ```
 spack env activate yourEnvironmentName
 ```
 {:.term}

-since interactive session will start with the environment deactivated.
+since the interactive session will start with the environment deactivated.

 ### ii.
 Create the local scratch directory